kumahooks/writeups/flareon9/04_darn_mice/writeup.md

 Once ran with such an argument, we get past the initial argument check into the function that has that big array we saw before.

 The very first thing I did when I got to this point, was after breaking at that said function initialization, I just ran(F9) the code again.
-Well, that didn't work out very well for me.
+Well, that didn't work out very well for me:
-Actually, it wasn't that bad:

 ![image](https://user-images.githubusercontent.com/69819027/201487769-d0dc1e25-39e2-4921-b2a5-111ac4e57811.png)

 As you can see, two strings were shown to us in the console (and it didn't crash before showing them!!), but it immediately followed to an access violation code, trying to write at 0x00000077.
-Well, that didn't work out very well.
 Let's get back to the BP at the start of that function and learn how to walk before we run.

 As you can see, the function starts defining some values in what I assume is a struct.
 We can more or less define that piece of code as: